openaps/docs/docs/docs/walkthrough/phase-4/autotune.md

-# WIP Autotune Feature
+# Autotune

-Autotune is a feature created in late December 2016 and is currently in beta ( testing) mode.
+Autotune is a feature/tool created in late December 2016 and is currently being tested wihtin the community.
 You can also see issue [#261](https://github.com/openaps/oref0/issues/261) and [#99](https://github.com/openaps/oref0/issues/99) and pull request [#313](https://github.com/openaps/oref0/pull/313) for background reading.
 Want to pay it forward and help improve autotune?
 You can see [the identified issues that are known to need volunteers to help tackle here](https://github.com/openaps/oref0/projects/1).
+Those who are not running autotune in a closed-loop setting should use the "Phase C" instructions below.

 ## The difference between autotune and autosens: